csc301-fall-2020/assignment-2-10-ytwww-chantalsorias/README.md

 # Program design

 We chose to respresent items using classes.
 MenuItem is a parent class with "name" and "price" attributes.
 Drink, Pizza, Topping, and CustomPizza are children classes of MenuItem.
 We decided this because we found that every item has a name and price.
+Pizza which is predefined already has predefined toppings.
 CustomPizza has more attributes such as "size" and "toppings".
 When a user adds a custom pizza to the other, we must also know the toppings they want included.
-Pizza which is predefined already has predefined toppings.
 For the "price" attribute, we needed to use a function to calculate it because every custom pizza could be different and therefore depends on its size and toppings.

+To comply with single-responsibility principle, we make sure that each module has its unique purpose.
+The Price module converts the text files containing product details to objects to be used by other modules.
+The prices are stored in text files to achieve persistence.
+The Menu module represents products, and the Order module deal with order-related functionalities.
+The PizzaParlour module is the server.
+The Shell module is the command-line interface that send requests to the server based on interactions with user input.

 # Code Craftsmanship
+For formatting code, we use VSCode's autopep8 formatter.
+For linters, we use Pylint.